 The Doctor of Psychology (Psy.D.)
 Program at CNU has been carefully constructed to set our program apart.
 Throughout our curriculum, attention has been paid to providing students with the guidance, support, and exemplary training required to excel as professional psychologists.
 We believe strongly in fostering a graduate culture with high student engagement, individualized attention, inter-professional collaboration, and rigorous academics.
-We offer smaller class sizes, lower student-to-faculty ratios, and do not require weekend, evening, or summer classes.
+We offer smaller class sizes, higher faculty-to-student ratios, and do not require weekend, evening, or summer classes.

 A Five-Year Curriculum